Warranty Defaults

 Cash Code The warranty cash code used to define the warranty default.
 Valid options are either Cash Code 3 (counter parts warranty) and Cash Code 7 (shop parts warranty).

-Location The branch location where the warranty default is setup.
+Location The location where the warranty default is set up.

 Pricing Level The pricing level code which corresponds to the cash code.
 The valid options are all based on information found in the Parts Profile.